cajsanu/my-portfolio/04experience.md

 					<h4>2022-2023</h4>
 					<i>Me osalliset ry - Vi delaktiga rf</i>
 				</header>
 				<p>After one year of working as a activities coordinator I got promoted to team lead and was responsible for mentoring new team members and reporting back to the board of directors and participate in the board meetings.
 I took over most of the efforts related to development and growth of the organisation and participated in marketing and website development.
 My tasks also included taking care of the financial matters: internal budgeting, applying for grants and reporting back to fund providers.
-I was also responsible together with the team for organising and executing events for tens of participants at a time while continuously trying to grow the organisation. </p>
+I was also responsible, together with the team, for organising and executing events for tens of participants at a time while continuously trying to grow the organisation. </p>
 				<h4>Activities coordinator</h4>
 				<h5>2021-2022</h5>
 				<p>Working as activities coordinator; planning, organising and executing events for young people with special needs.
 Communicating with third parties and actively trying to develop and grow the organisation.
 Website development and marketing. </p>